September 16-20, 1972: A Trip to North Carolina

 September, 1972: A Diary Entry

 Surely you've appreciated the oddness of it all.
 No sooner had my Dad spent an hour with his brother, at the end of a single continuous trip during which he'd visited each of his immediate family members, than he died.
 I can't help but wonder whether he knew something; the coincidence seems too "neat".
-But none of us will every know.
+But none of us will ever know.

 Services for my Dad were held in Charlotte the next week, and as I recall my sister drove my Mom home in Dad's car (my Mom didn't have a drivers license).
-I returned to Chicago and took a plane home.
+I returned to Chicago and took a plane to Charlotte.
 By the third week in August it was over, and I returned to Chicago.
 After talking with my managers at the Bank, I planned to take my actual week of vacation in late September so I could see how my Mom was doing, and that is just what I did.

 The album page for that trip home in September is one of the album pages for this year, but I want to use the opportunity in this diary note to record the thoughts I wrote down when that trip was over.